• Home

 Boating Regulations - This summer a number of Contoocook Lake residents have expressed concern over the lack of respect from certain motorboat and PWC users towards other lake boaters, kayakers, swimmers, sailors, fishermen, etc. relative to following NH boating regulations.
 For everyone's education, we have included on this website, a summary of these regulations relative to Contoocook Lake in addition to the NH Boating Regulations themselves.

-The town of Jaffrey has restricted parking at Town Beaches with fines for out-of-town residents.
+Parking Restrictions - The town of Jaffrey has restricted parking at Town Beaches with fines for out-of-town residents.
 Read HERE for more details.

 Algae in Contoocook Lake - We have received a number of concerning questions regarding the presence of algae in Contoocook Lake.
 It's a natural occurrence and an educational article has been written to help us understand what types of algae are safe or harmful to humans, fish, and wildlife.
 Please review this article and follow up accordingly on any harmful sightings.